 As you can see I can rationalize these things, but it doesn’t stop a survivor’s brain from going off-balance.
 I have learned to practice self-care, coping skills, exit strategies, symptom management, proactivity and the power of “no”.
 I used to socialize, travel, attend concerts, museums, and school functions regularly.
 Now I rely on others frequently, and on the hard days – I still fall into extended patterns of avoidance.

 If I were on my own I would be a quickly contented cat-lady.
-Instead, I often grieve for the active partner my boyfriend deserves, the socially engaging mother my son needs, or my deep longing for nature.
+Instead, I often grieve for the active partner my significant other deserves, the socially engaging mother my son needs, or my deep longing for nature.
 My self worth often suffers due to the goals I can’t reach from within the confinement of my home, fluctuating timelines, and functional capacity.
 For now, it’s something I continue to chip away at.